tetrash/warsawjs-workshop-30-spreadsheet/README.md

 ## Misc

 If you can't stand my code style, feel free to automatically reformat the code to your beloved standard.

+If something doesn't work in the setup or you have any other questions before/after the workshop, feel free to open issues in this repository.

 ## Author